-2. For institutions without management flexibility, the president and the Board of Governors shall have the same responsibilities and authority as set forth in the policy on Selection Criteria and Operating Guidelines for Special Responsibility Constituent Institutions.
+2. For institutions without management flexibility, the president and the Board of Governors shall have the same responsibilities and authority as set forth in Section 300.6.1 of the UNC Policy Manual, Policy on Selection Criteria and Operating Guidelines for Special Responsibility Constituent Institutions.

 A. Policies and procedures for promotion and tenure of faculty.

-1. An institutional policy for promotion and tenure that complies with The Code of the University of North Carolina, complies with current federal and state law, and provides clear requirements for promotion and the conferral of permanent tenure.
+1. An institutional policy for promotion and tenure that complies with The Code of the University of North Carolina System, complies with current federal and state law, and provides clear requirements for promotion and the conferral of permanent tenure.

 2. A schedule and process for periodic review of promotion and tenure policies, including a process for amending promotion and tenure policies subject to review by the president or president’s designee.